-This easy salmon one dish is the perfect way to get back on the healthy train!
+This easy baked salmon one dish is the perfect way to do that, and it’s easy to boot!

-It doesn’t get much better for your than omega-3 rich wild salmon, beta-carotene loaded butternut squash, and cancer-fighting cruciferous vegetables!
-Plus, it’s allergy friendly – grain free, gluten free, nut free, soy free, and easily adaptable for dairy free.
+- Plus, this dish is allergy friendly – grain free, gluten free, nut free, soy free, and easily adaptable for dairy free.

 Easy Prep + Easy Cleanup = Happy Mom